• Skip to primary navigation

 How long to boil sweet potatoes

-• Medium sweet potatoes, when well covered and on a medium-high heat will roughly cook after 25-30 mins.
+• Medium sweet potatoes, when well covered and on medium-high heat, will roughly cook after 25-30 mins.

-• Don't boil your sweet potatoes till they are tender (you can check the cooking by inserting a thin sharp knife or a toothpick in the sweet potatoes) leave them in the cooking water for about 10 mins after you've cut off the heat.
+• Don't boil your sweet potatoes till they are tender (you can check the cooking by inserting a thin sharp knife or a toothpick in the sweet potatoes); leave them in the cooking water for about 10 minutes after you've cut off the heat.
 The sweet potatoes will continue cooking in the boiled cooking water.

 How to store boiled sweet potatoes